twisteroidambassador/retroflect/README.md

 Mission accomplished!

-## Known issues
+### Known issues

+The C++ and Python versions of retroflect currently have different behavior.
+The C++ version only reflects TCP traffic towards reflect addresses, and only shields incoming TCP traffic towards shield ports.
+The Python version reflects all network traffic towards reflect addresses, but also only shields incoming TCP traffic.

-If a server port is shielded, any attempt to access it via the localhost address (`127.0.0.1:server-port`, `[::1]:server-port`, etc.) may also fail.
-This is because pydivert still uses WinDivert 1.3, and WinDivert only added the "loopback" filter in 1.4, so loopback traffic to shield ports are also filtered and dropped.
-Re-injecting loopback packets doesn't seem to work properly, either.
+Also, with the Python version, when a server port is shielded any attempt to access it via the localhost address (`127.0.0.1:server-port`, `[::1]:server-port`, etc.) will also fail.
+This is because pydivert still uses WinDivert 1.3, and that version does not handle loopback traffic well.
+The C++ version does allow loopback traffic towards shield ports.